Poulomi Ghatak: Career

 She started her table tennis career in 1992 when she was nine years old.
 She practised regularly at Tollygunge Baisakhi Sangha.
 She participated in the Olympic Games at the age of 16.
 She played various matches with Sharath Kamal and Ankita Das.
 She was ranked Top 2 among the female senior table tennis player.

 She represented India in the Asian Table Tennis Championship, Korea; in Russia Open; Toyota Cup at Japan; German and Polish Open; 15th Asian Games at Doha and Chile Open in 2006.
-In 2007, she played at World Table Tennis Championship at Croasia; Golden Racket Championship, Vietnam and International Open Tournament in Indonesia.
+In 2007, she played at World Table Tennis Championship at Croatia; Golden Racket Championship, Vietnam and International Open Tournament in Indonesia.
 In the same year she also represented the country in Austria, France and German Open.
 She was silver medalist in Common Wealth Games 2010.
 She had also made to the Table Tennis Quarterfinals in Asian Games 2012.
 She was also among the probables for Olympics 2012.

 Recently, in 2014 she also played in Asian Games along with Ankita Das against Pakistan and made the victory.
 In the same event she also played mixed doubles with Sharath Kamal but could not make it.
 Her achievements for her talents are immense.
 She has three Junior National Championship and five Senior National Championship between 1998-2007 to her name.

 Currently, Poulomi works in Bharat Petroleum as the Assistant Manager, Sports; she represents the PSPB.